fancasta/Analyze-Insurance-Charges/README.md

 # Analyze-Insurance-Payout
-We will analyze how multiple factors (E.g. Age, Sex and Smoking status) will affect the charges of insurance company for that patients
+We will analyze how multiple factors (E.g. Age, Sex and Smoking status) affect the charges of insurance company for that patients

 Dowload the dataset from